-Campus safety is our #1 concern.
-We are responsible for students from the moment they arrive until the moment they are released each day.
-These procedures allow the teacher to make sure that children are leaving the school campus with an approved adult and that the parking lot is safe for children to cross.
-Thank you for working with us to ensure everyone gets home safely!
-EMERGENCY SCHOOL CLOSINGS conditions, or any other emergency, a school staff member will notify you via the Remind Communication app.
-Please be sure that you are properly linked to Pinehurst School with the Remind Communication app and set your preference for notifications by text, email or both.
+If it is necessary to close school or delay starting time due to inclement weather, dangerous road conditions, or any other emergency, a school staff member will notify you via the Remind Communication app.
+Please be sure that you are properly linked to Pinehurst School with the Remind Communication app and set your preference for notifications by text, email, or both.
 If you need help with this, please contact the school office right away.
 Use @bg3dhh code to join Pinehurst Elementary School's Remind group.